krishnendusukumar/kron-jobs/README.md

-# PingJobs
+# KronJob

 **Your Personal AI-Powered LinkedIn Job Scraper**

-PingJobs is a modern, scalable web application that automates your job search on LinkedIn.
+KronJob is a modern, scalable web application that automates your job search on LinkedIn.
 Built with Next.js, TypeScript, and Supabase, it helps you find, track, and manage job opportunities—without needing LinkedIn Premium or login.

 ---